Gibson L-5: Notable performers

 The L-5 has for multiple generations been seen in the hands of many performers.
-Much of the RCA fifties recordings of Wes Montgomery, Elvis Presley feature the sound of Scotty Moore's L-5.
-Nashville session guitarist Hank Garland, who also recorded acclaimed jazz albums before his near-fatal automobile accident, frequently played an L-5.
-A little known fact - the L-5 is the guitar that Groucho Marx kept by his side throughout his private life.
+Many RCA recordings from the fifties feature the guitar prominently, including Elvis Presley's records, which feature the sound of Scotty Moore's L-5.
+Nashville session guitarist Hank Garland, who also recorded acclaimed jazz albums before his near-fatal automobile accident, frequently played an L-5, as did jazz guitarist Wes Montgomery.
+A little known fact – the L-5 is the guitar that Groucho Marx kept by his side throughout his private life.
 Though not widely known, Marx played the guitar well.
-Contemporary guitarists who play and have played an L-5 on notable recordings as well as live include Tuck Andress from Tuck and Patti, Melvin Sparks, Lee Ritenour, George Van Eps, and Howard Roberts (who used his L-5 to record the opening bars of the iconic theme for The Twilight Zone).
+Contemporary guitarists who play and have played an L-5 on notable recordings as well as live include the late Jerry Miller of Moby Grape, Tuck Andress from Tuck and Patti, Melvin Sparks, Lee Ritenour, George Van Eps, and Howard Roberts (who used his L-5 to record the opening bars of the iconic theme for The Twilight Zone).
 John Mayer uses one on his 2008 live CD/DVD Where the Light Is.
 Eric Clapton used an L-5 to record Reptile (2001) and also used one on his 2002 live CD/DVD One More Car, One More Rider during the songs "Reptile", and "Somewhere Over the Rainbow".

 Early players of the L-5 include Eddie Lang, and Maybelle Carter from The Carter Family, who played her now-famous 1928 model for the majority of her career.
 Maybelle Carter's L-5 is now kept in the Country Music Hall of Fame in Nashville, Tennessee.
 Django Reinhardt played an L-5 fitted with a DeArmond pickup during his tour with Duke Ellington November 1946.
 Groucho Marx is seen playing his L-5 in the 1932 Marx Brothers film Horse Feathers.
 Clint Eastwood featured an L-5 in the 1982 movie Honkytonk Man.
 This had a cutaway (introduced in 1939), unlikely in a story set during the Great Depression.